muratk5n/thirdwave/en/README.md

 ---

 There's been a Pope who tried to argue Jesus wasn't poor.
-Imagine that.
+That was some shit.

 [[-]](2021/05/farmers-foragers-fossils.html#jesuspoor)